Tuesday, June 23, 2015

 Folks like their homes to "stand out"...

-Sauntering eastward along 30th Avenue, you'll pass numerous eateries.
-Astoria's grid has rows of restaurants predominantly along the major east-west roads: Ditmars Boulevard, 3oth Ave, 31st Ave, and Broadway.
-Steinway Street is a notable north-south artery, but it's more for mid-priced retail shopping.
-The only "busy traffic" route is north-south along 21st Street, which has unremarkable eateries.
+Sauntering east on 30th Avenue, you'll pass numerous eateries.
+Restaurants are predominantly on the major east-west roads: Ditmars Boulevard, 3oth Avenue, 31st Ave, and Broadway.
+Steinway Street is a notable north-south artery.

-Most of Astoria's charm comes from the locally-sourced ingredients used in its cozy eateries--each creatively designed/decorated to be unique and contribute something different to the neighborhood.
+Most of Astoria's charm comes from the locally-sourced ingredients used in its cozy eateries--each creatively decorated to be unique and contribute something different to the neighborhood.

 From 21st Street, our walk down 30th Ave takes us past the aromas from corner-property Vesta Trattoria.
 Known for its menu of sustainable seasonal ingredients (from the local greenmarket), I recommend their cheese plate, house-made duck prosciutto, and their veal lasagna.